 ~ The bell tower did make it into the final game, but the player was originally supposed to visit it much earlier in the adventure, and waiting at the base of its interior was to be a four-armed hunchback rather than the flying bone monster who ended up residing there.
 The catacombs below the tower were to be expansive, containing jail cells and torture chambers, executioners and iron maidens.

 ~ Sadly, a few NPC designs that seemed to have a lot of potential were left unutilized.
-Lykos was supposed to eventually visit a ruined mountain village that had been raided by pirates.
+Lykos was eventually supposed to visit a ruined mountain village that had been raided by pirates.
 There, he would meet a little girl named Frog.
 A conversation later in the game was to reveal that Frog had already died long before Lykos somehow encountered her.
 Lines in the script make it clear Lykos felt affection for the little bugger, and his interplay with her, as brief as the village scene was planned to be, might've provided an interesting contrast to his discussions with the other NPC whom he feels affectionately towards, the old woman.

 ~ Speaking of the old woman--or the "Great Mother"--while her identity is left ambiguous in the game, the design doc is rather specific in its description of her role: Her character represents Mother Nature.
 Lykos' conversation with her at the very end of the adventure plays out almost exactly as originally intended, but it was scripted at first to be a little longer, as the hero requested that the Great Mother give his love to Frog.